Top of the page

 You will feel tired for several days.
 Your lower leg and ankle will be swollen.
 You may have numbness around the cut (incision) on the back of your leg.
 Your ankle and shin may be bruised.
 You can put ice on the area to reduce swelling.
 It should be better in a few days.

 Your tendon will slowly get stronger as you recover.
-You will need to wear a cast or walking boot for 6 to 12 weeks after surgery.
+You will need to wear a cast or a walking boot for 6 to 12 weeks after surgery.
 At first, it may be set to keep your foot pointed downward as the tendon heals.
 You may be able to put weight on your affected leg after a few weeks.
 But it will be several months before you have complete use of your leg and ankle.
 You will need to build your strength with rehabilitation (rehab) exercises.

 How soon you can return to sports or other exercise depends on how well you follow your rehab program and how well your tendon heals.
 Your doctor or physiotherapist will give you an idea of when you can return to your activities.
 You may be able to return to your regular sports in about 4 to 6 months.